 But in fact, God (Elohim) has placed the PARTS (plural) in the body, every one of them, just as he wanted them to be.
 (I Corinthians 12:18).

-“Now there were at Antioch, in the church (ekklesia) that was there, prophets and teachers:” (Acts 13:1).
+“Now there were at Antioch, in the church (ecclesia) that was there, prophets and teachers:” (Acts 13:1).

 And God (Elohim) has appointed in the church first apostles, second prophets, third teachers, then miracles, then gifts of healing, helping, administrating, and various kinds of tongues.
 (I Corinthians 12:28).

-“And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry, to build up the body of Christ, 13until we all reach unity in the faith and in the knowledge of the Son of God, as we mature to the full measure of the stature of Christ.”
+“And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry, to build up the body of Christ, until we all reach unity in the faith and in the knowledge of the Son of God, as we mature to the full measure of the stature of Christ” (Ephesians 4).

 If we don’t need apostles, teachers, and prophets, why did Rabbi Paul (Sha’ul) list the fivefold both in Ephesians and Corinthians?

-Even Saul knew he couldn’t come before the prophet Samuel to inquire of his father’s donkeys without bringing a gift, but today we often don’t honor those who teach us enough to bless their ministries.
+Even Saul knew he couldn’t come before the prophet Samuel to inquire of his father’s donkeys without bringing a gift to the Seer.
+Today we often don’t honor those who teach us.
 When was the last time you gave a love gift to the person you are running to for food?
 Carefully read these next few verses.

 (Translating to give the sense so that they understood the reading.)

 But we men and women in the West don’t need teachers or people to explain anything?
-And teachers sure don’t need apostles and prophets checking up on them or working beside them?
-Not true!
-And it would be beneficial for the Body to know its parts.
+We have google and a variety of on-line places to eat at.
+And teachers don’t need apostles and prophets checking up on them or working beside them?
+No, this is not truth!
+It would be beneficial for the Body to know its parts.
 Even a child like my grandson starts to learn their body parts at an early age.
 They point to their nose, ears, eyes, hands, feet, etc. Israel doesn’t even know their body parts.